djcooke/compendium/collections/_pt_041_enemies/termite.md

   - name: Haste
     potency: n/a
     description: "grants permanent haste to self - speeds up auto-attacks and Acid Spray casts by a factor of 3.
-Used when HP falls below 75%, but not until 30 seconds after being pulled"
+Used below 75% HP, but not until 30 seconds after being pulled"
     warning: other
 ---